kabirp/kabirp.github.io/_pages/about.md

 My work so far has largely focused on probabilistic proof systems, namely SNARGs (succinct non-interactive arguments).
 Lately, I have worked on property testing and explored co-design of homomorphic encryption and verifiable computation protocols.

-Before Boston University, I worked as a software engineer at a few interesting (now defunct) startups, including [Proven](https://www.proven.tools/) and [Irreducible](https://www.irreducible.com/).
+Before Boston University, I worked as a software engineer at a few interesting (now defunct) cryptography startups, including [Proven](https://www.proven.tools/) and [Irreducible](https://www.irreducible.com/).

 I earned my B.S. in Computer Science with an additional major in Mathematics at Carnegie Mellon University in 2020.